-By Betsy Storm | November 13th, 2014
+By Storm, Betsy | November 13th, 2014

 Speaking recently at the inaugural Leeuwenhoek* Lecture at the UIC School of Public Health in Chicago, Gary Slutkin, MD, Founder and Executive Director of Cure Violence, talked to attendees in a language we could all understand.
 Simply put, human behavior is all about imitation, or copying the behaviors of those around us — even when we’re not conscious of doing so.

 Slutkin, who is featured in Bright Lights of the Second City, explained the science and methodology that guides Cure Violence’s work, as well as the organization’s latest local and global initiatives.
-(Note: Cure Violence still goes by its original name, Ceasefire, in Illinois).

 The Cure Violence model is based on the standard approach to reversing any other outbreak of an epidemic disease, says Slutkin: first, interrupt transmission of the disease; second, reduce the threat to those at greatest risk; and third, change community norms.

 “The end game to reducing violence is a change in norms/expectations where violence occurs,” Slutkin explains.
 “We’re all products of our environment.
 We’ve copied and imitated someone or something,”

 A few indicators of the success of the Cure Violence approach

 1. According to a 2012 report by the New York City Council Task Force to Combat Gun Violence, Cure Violence, when properly implemented, reduces shooting incidents by between 16 and 34 percent.
 New York City Mayor Bill de Blasio announced in August 2014 that New York City will invest $12.7 million — nearly triple the previous year’s budget allocation —in Cure Violence programs, expanding the program’s reach to 14 of the city’s highest-crime precincts.